'Interesting pieces for interesting women:' Kate Spade remembered as accessible stylemaker | CBC News

 After we lost our baby at 20 wks, I returned all the unworn maternity clothes.
 As I left the mall, hysterical, I wandered into the <a href="https://twitter.com/hashtag/KateSpade?src=hash&ref_src=twsrc%5Etfw">#KateSpade</a> store.
 The woman was so gracious with me and I turned those maternity clothes into <a href="https://twitter.com/hashtag/MyFirstKateSpade?src=hash&ref_src=twsrc%5Etfw">#MyFirstKateSpade</a> <a href="https://t.co/mAGB7IX063">pic.twitter.com/mAGB7IX063</a>—@nuggetlands

-It was the wants and needs of regular woman that the accessories editor-turned-designer had in mind when she created her first line of purses in her early 30s.
+It was the wants and needs of regular women that the accessories editor-turned-designer had in mind when she created her first line of purses in her early 30s.
 She wanted to fill a hole she saw in the industry: practical, affordable handbags that were also pretty, cheerful and sophisticated to boot.

 Spade's designs balanced an unapologetic femininity and playfulness with power and authority, Flanagan said.